 The CT4 succeeds the smaller Cadillac ATS and offers a more traditional sedan package than the fastback shape of the CT5 mid-size luxury sedan.

-The CT4 faces stiff competition from luxury brands that pioneered the small sedan segment such as the BMW 3-Series, Mercedes-Benz C-Class, and Audi A4, as well as newcomers stirring up equal parts performance, style, and value, such as the Genesis G70, Jaguar XE, and the latest edition of the Volvo S60.
+The CT4 faces stiff competition from luxury brands that pioneered the small sedan segment such as the BMW 3-Series, Mercedes-Benz C-Class, and Audi A4, as well as newcomers stirring up equal parts performance, style, and value, such as the Genesis G70 and the latest edition of the Volvo S60.

 The new Cadillac CT4

-Available in Luxury, Premium Luxury, Sport, and the performance-driven V-Series, the CT4 covers familiar territory for Cadillac but in a new skin and with an innovative available powertrain.
+Available in Luxury, Premium Luxury, Sport, CT4-V and CT4-V Blackwing trims, the CT4 covers familiar territory for Cadillac but in a new skin and with an innovative available powertrain.
 Longer than the ATS without being that much larger inside, the CT4 wears a crisply creased hood flanked by vertical LED boomerang daytime running lights that run down the sculpted door sides into vertical boomerang taillights.
 The design skews toward the safe side, contemporary and handsome, but also reserved.
 That motif carries over inside as well.